The Origins and Genesis of Globalisation in Different Eras

 Keywords: stages of globalisation

-The desire to know and use the goods of other countries has always been the driving force behind globalisation, but technical and socio-economic constraints and barriers have prevented its full realisation.
-The history of Egypt and Ancient Greece shows the desire and potential of these countries to expand their influence, followed by the creation of empires, with the Roman Empire symbolising the first attempt by different nations to create a common political and economic system.
-Imperialist and mercantilist systems were based on the search for new lands and territories, conquest, plunder, and finally, trade.
+The Roman Empire is symbolizing the first attempt by different nations to create a common political and economic system.
+Imperialist and mercantilist systems were based on the search for new lands and territories, conquest, plunder, and ultimately, trade.

 Share or comment this information on your social media: